elastic/elasticsearch-specification/README.md

 ./run-validations.sh --api cat.health --request
 ```

-### Where do I see the test?

-Everytime you run the `run-validations` script, a series of test will be generated and dumped on disk.
-You can find them in `clients-flight-recorder/scripts/types-validator/workbench`.
-The content of this folder is a series of recorded responses from Elasticsearch wrapped inside an helper
-that verifies if the type definiton is correct.

 ## Custom types

 The goal of the specification is to be used by different languages, from dynamically typed to statically typed.